I. PURPOSE

 - There is new evidence or information that was not reasonably available at the assessment or decision which is reasonably likely to materially affect the outcome of the decision.

-- The Vice President may affirm the decision of the Supervisor, send the matter back for reassessment, or amend the findings and/or sanctions or risk management measures.
+- The Vice President or equivalent-level administrator may affirm the decision of the Supervisor, send the matter back for reconsideration or clarification, and/or amend the findings and/or sanctions or risk management measures.

-- The Vice President will provide to the Respondent-Employee a written decision on the appeal within a reasonable timeframe, with an effort to provide it within seven (7) days of receipt of the Notice of Appeal.
+- The Vice President or equivalent-level administrator will provide to the Employee-Respondent a written decision on the appeal within a reasonable timeframe, with an effort to provide it within 10 working days of receipt of the Notice of Appeal.

-- The decision of the Vice President is the final decision of the University and not subject to appeal.
+- The decision of the Vice President or equivalent-level administrator is made on behalf of the University and is the final decision of the University, not subject to appeal.

 - If the report of conduct by a Visitor warrants further review, the Chair convenes the Visitor Behavioral Assessment Team.
 This Team follows a process as set out below.

 - The Team gathers to share relevant information and assess the existence, if any, of the risks and potential risk mitigation measures.
 If the Team concludes that reported conduct, if true, is a threat, violent behavior, or substantially disruptive conduct, then the Chair of the Team may proceed with the steps below.
-If the answer is that the reported conduct does not violate this Policy, even if true, the Chair can refer the matter under policies, document to the file the reasoning, or take other steps that the Chair deems are reasonably necessary.
-The Chair does not contact the alleged Respondent-Visitor for purposes of this Policy or otherwise implement measures or sanctions upon the Respondent-Visitor.
+If the answer is that the reported conduct does not violate this Policy, even if true, the Chair can refer the matter under policies, document to the file the reasoning, or take other steps that the Chair deems are reasonably necessary; in that case, the Chair does not contact the alleged Respondent-Visitor for purposes of this Policy or otherwise implement measures or sanctions upon the Respondent-Visitor.

-- After the meeting (or opportunity for a meeting) and taking into consideration all available relevant information including the Respondent-Visitor’s response, the Chair determines whether the Respondent-Visitor violated this Policy and if so, what sanctions and/or risk management measures are imposed on the Respondent-Visitor.
+- After the meeting (or opportunity for a meeting or such other action that the Chair deems is necessary) and taking into consideration all available relevant information including the Respondent-Visitor's response (if any), the Chair determines what conduct occurred based on a preponderance of the evidence, whether the Respondent-Visitor violated this Policy and if so, what sanctions and/or risk management measures are imposed on the Respondent-Visitor.

 - The Chair may reconvene the Visitor Behavioral Assessment Team for further evaluation, as needed.